louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ---

 ### Clinical practice guideline: evaluation of the neck mass in adults [^2b63b43d].
-Otolaryngology--Head and Neck Surgery (2017).
+Otolaryngology — Head and Neck Surgery (2017).
 Medium credibility.

-Neck mass—patient handout risk indicators and evaluation—Common symptoms in patients with a neck mass at increased risk for malignancy include the mass lasting longer than 2-3 weeks, voice change, trouble or pain with swallowing, trouble hearing or ear pain on the same side as the neck mass, sore throat, unexplained weight loss, and fever >101°F. For next steps, your provider will ask about medical history and examine your head and neck, may order tests or refer you to a specialist, and will want to make sure you have a thorough evaluation, testing, and follow-up within a short period of time with a plan for follow-up after testing, and it is important for you to follow this neck mass until it goes away or until you have a diagnosis.
+Neck mass — patient handout risk indicators and evaluation — Common symptoms in patients with a neck mass at increased risk for malignancy include the mass lasting longer than 2–3 weeks, voice change, trouble or pain with swallowing, trouble hearing or ear pain on the same side as the neck mass, sore throat, unexplained weight loss, and fever > 101°F. For next steps, your provider will ask about medical history and examine your head and neck, may order tests or refer you to a specialist, and will want to make sure you have a thorough evaluation, testing, and follow-up within a short period of time with a plan for follow-up after testing, and it is important for you to follow this neck mass until it goes away or until you have a diagnosis.

 ---